Phish: Formation, The White Tape and The Man Who Stepped into Yesterday: 1983–1988

 Phish was formed at the University of Vermont (UVM) in 1983 by guitarists Trey Anastasio and Jeff Holdsworth, bassist Mike Gordon, and drummer Jon Fishman.
 Anastasio and Fishman had met that October, after Anastasio overheard Fishman playing drums in his dormitory room, and asked if he and Holdsworth could jam with him.
 Gordon met the trio shortly thereafter, having answered a want-ad for a bass guitarist that Anastasio had posted around the university.

 The new group performed their first concert at Harris Millis Cafeteria at the University of Vermont on December 2, 1983, where they played a set of classic rock covers, including two songs by the Grateful Dead.
 The band performed one more concert in 1983, and then did not perform again for nearly a year, stemming from Anastasio's suspension from the university following a prank he had pulled with a friend.

 Anastasio returned to his hometown of Princeton, New Jersey following the prank, and reconnected with his childhood friend Tom Marshall; The duo began a songwriting collaboration and recorded material that would appear on the Bivouac Jaun demo tape.
 Marshall and Anastasio have subsequently composed the majority of Phish's original songs throughout their career.
 Anastasio returned to Burlington in late 1984, and resumed performing with Gordon, Holdsworth and Fishman.
 The quartet named themselves Phish in October 1984, shortly before they performed their first concert together following Anastasio's return to UVM.
 Anastasio designed the band's logo, which featured the group's name inside a stylized fish.
 The band's members have given several different origins for the name Phish.
-In Parke Puterbaugh's 2009 book Phish: The Biography, the origin is given as a variation on phshhhh, an onomatopoeia of the sound of a brush on a snare drum.
+In Parke Puterbaugh's 2009 book Phish: The Biography, the origin is given as a variation on phshhhh, the sound of a brush on a snare drum.
 In the 2004 official documentary Specimens of Beauty, Anastasio said the band was also named after Fishman, whose nickname is "Fish."
-In a 1996 interview, Fishman denied that the band was named after him, and said the onomatopoeic inspiration behind the name was the sound of an airplane taking off.
+In a 1996 interview, Fishman denied that the band was named after him, and said the inspiration behind the name was the sound of an airplane taking off.